bacionejs/byte-armada/README.md

 I wanted to distill down to the essence of the genre — the balancing act between agility and strength, hit power and firepower — and make it with a simple interface.

+Actually, it is a real-time tactics (RTT) game, not RTS, but few are familiar with that term.
+Unlike RTS, RTT doesn't include base building.

 To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.

 Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
 With this, complex strategies can emerge from a simple interface.